LCARM community group

 • Make suggestions and propose changes to improve the College's offer

-We are here to represent the interests of later career and retired members and - through the LCARM Chair - act as the conduit for local matters to be raised at our national meetings.
-Check out our guide for transforming your later career.
+We represent the interests of later career and retired members and - through the LCARM Chair - act as the conduit for local matters to be raised at our national meetings.
+Find out more about our work and how you can get involved.

 Support for retired members